R3Dki/RanDoujin/README.md

 # RanDoujin
-Random Doujinshi Code Generator made in C++
+Random Doujinshi Code Generator made in C++, it only uses the standard library which means it's capable of running on (almost) any device.
 ## Not much can be said...
 ### It should be basically self explainatory